richardreiter/melo-merch/README.md

 - __FAQ Page__

-  - With the shopper's most frequently asked questions, it features an accordion (collapsible content), if the shopper clicks on a certain question it expands/collapes it.
+  - With the shopper's most frequently asked questions, it features an accordion (collapsible content), if the shopper clicks on a certain question it expands/collapses it.

 ![FAQ Page](media/docs/mm-faq-page.png)

 - __Contact Page__

   - Shoppers are able to contact the shop in case they have any questions/feedback/concerns.
-  - Once the form is submitted it records to the database.
+  - Once the form is submitted, it records to the database.

 ![Contact Page](media/docs/mm-contact-page.png)